myNameArnav/spex/README.md

 5. The script will fetch your playlists and save each playlist as a separate CSV file in the `backup` folder.

-6.The CSV files will contain the track name, artist, album, and URL for each song in the playlist.
+6. The CSV files will contain the track name, artist, album, and URL for each song in the playlist.

 (Thanks GPT3.5)